zenoj/BundlerStudy/README.md

 ## Webpack
 analyseWebpack.js (function "analyseBundle") contains the logic that is used by runWebpackAnalysis.js to extract the important parts from a bundle.

+## LibraryStudy
+Code inside here is used to detect libraries inside bundled code, through static analysis.

+### bundleLibraries
+Is used to build a feature database for a particular library.
+These features are then used to detect a library in a bundle and its particular version.

+### identifyLodash
+Contains files to extract features from bundle files (computeScore/writeFeaturesOfFile.js), and compute a similarity score to each version of a particular library (identifyLodash.py in this case we only search for lodash.js).

+An additional criteria to determine a specific library version is by looking at the unique features of that version.
+This can be done with uniqueFeaturesAnalysis.py.

+### similarVersions
+Contains a small study on how similar lodash versions are considering a set of certain features types.